guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 ## Deliverables

+This collaboration will be split in (1) the track and translation of non translated contents of Spanish website, and (2) the develop of a TRANSLATION.md document in which all the guidelines and examples for future translations of the website are wrapped.

 * Review and fix Spanish Website translation
 * Review and fix Spanish Reference translations
 * Review and fix Spanish Examples translations